 A collaborative pulling together in clusters is what is required.
 These will be surprisingly successful ventures even though business people will initially be sceptical.
 The arrogance of many of the business people will be tempered and softened as they realise that they need each other in the difficult times that lie ahead.

 Calls for Tito Mboweni to resign will continue, but he will stay and stand the test of time.
 A strong movement in the business sector of South Africa will arise for righteousness and justice.

 Perceived divisive and counterproductive policies of the past, such as Black Economic Empowerment, will not be applied as stringently as they had envisaged, purely because of the dire economic crisis in the nation.

 All hands on deck

 The economy of South Africa will not grow in the next two years.
-Tough decisions will be made by government in terms of debt reduction.
-South Africans will become poorer and the budget for living will be smaller.
+The government will make tough decisions in terms of debt reduction.
+South Africans will become poorer, and the budget for living will be smaller.
 It is a season for all hands on deck.

 See here for all prophetic words relating to South Africa.